Located in: Turkey

 The admission period is between February – August every year.
 There’s no entry exam in Biology, Chemistry, or any subjects related to those two.
 However, you must have scored enough in one of the following exams or diplomas:

 |SAT (Scholastic Aptitude Test)||SAT (Evidence-based Reading/Writing/Math – 1100 total score|

 |GCE A Level||2 A-levels, Minimum C grade|

 You can also apply with your national high-school diploma.
 You must have at least 90/100 for medicine and at least 60/100 for other programmes.

 You will also have to provide an English proficiency certificate.
 If you don’t have one, you will have to take the University’s English test.

 At Medlink Students, we specialise in maximising your chance to get admitted to medical school.
-We can ease your application process, support you throughout your entire education, and help you practise as a doctor in the UK.
+We can ease your application process, support you throughout your education, and help you practise as a doctor in the UK.

 The accommodation fee covers breakfast served every weekday in the university cafeteria.
 Cleaning services are performed regularly by facility management.
-There are 24/7 laundromats, and the reception is also available 24/7 to tend to your needs.
+There are 24/7 laundromats, and the reception is available 24/7 to tend to your needs.

 Since securing a dormitory room might be a tough challenge, you might also consider renting a one-bedroom flat.
 Apartment prices are fairly low, ranging from €200 to €350 per month.
 Add €400 per month for other living expenses, and you will have an idea of how much it would cost to study in Istanbul.